 Hangdog also hosts a few smaller players, including a monkey head that lives in the Lab's eyebrow and a "mini-Hangdog," partially hidden behind a bush in this photo, down below the monkey head.
 You may be able to see these features better if you click on the photo for a larger view; you can also see "Mini-Hangdog" better in the photo at the bottom of this post.

 That house in the background, known as the Old Folks' House, is where the original owners of the Iverson Movie Ranch lived for years.
 It burned down during the Porter Ranch Fire (also known as the Sesnon Fire) in October 2008.
 The Ruins, at bottom right, are one of the many mysteries that remained at Iverson well beyond the filming era.

 The Ruins, with Hangdog, in 2008 (Bill Rock and Cactus Hill in background)

-An estimated 3,000 movies and TV shows were shot on the ranch, mostly in the heyday of the B-Western from the 1930s to the 1950s.
-I've been obsessively scanning the old shows for a couple of years now trying to find the rocks and buildings of the Iverson Ranch, but it appears that the mysterious stone structure was never used in any of the productions.
+An estimated 3,500 movies and TV show episodes were shot on the ranch, mostly from the heyday of the B-Western through the early years of the TV Western, from the 1930s through the 1950s.
+I've been scanning old productions for a few years now trying to find the rocks and buildings of the Iverson Ranch, but it appears that the mysterious stone structure I call the Ruins was never used in the filming.